openlayers/workshop/doc/en/basics/README.md

 In OpenLayers, a map is a collection of layers that get rendered to a web page.
 To create a map, you need some markup (HTML) that creates the map viewport (e.g. a `<div>` element), a bit of style to give the map viewport the appropriate dimensions on your page, and map initialization code.

+OpenLayers supports different kinds of layers:

+* Tile layers for tiled raster tile sets
+* Image layers for static images or images that are provided on demand for the map's extent
+* Vector layers for vector data from static files for for the map's current extent
+* Vector tile layers for tiled vector tile sets

+In addition to the layers and the view, a map can be configured with a set of controls (i.e. UI elements on top of the map) and interactions (i.e. components that react to touch or pointer gestures on the map).

 ## The markup

 First, we create an `index.html` file in the root of the workshop directory: